-- The PHA shall request written third party verification from the discrepant income source in accordance with 24 CFR §5.236(b). - The PHA shall review historical income data for patterns of employment, paid benefits, and/or receipt of other income, when the PHA cannot readily anticipate income, such as in the sources of seasonal employment, unstable working hours, and suspected fraud. - The PHA must analyze all data (UIV data, third party verification and other documents/information provided by the family) and attempt to resolve the income discrepancy. - The PHA will use the most current verified income data (and historical income data if appropriate) to calculate annual income.
+- The PHA shall request written third party verification from the discrepant income source in accordance with 24 CFR §5.236(b). - The PHA shall review historical income data for patterns of employment, paid benefits, and/or receipt of other income, when the PHA cannot readily anticipate

+- The PHA must analyze all data (UIV data, third party verification and other documents/information provided by the family) and attempt to resolve the income discrepancy. - The PHA will use the most current verified income data (and historical income data if appropriate) to calculate annual income.